cristianflorincojocaru/OOP-ONLINE-GRID-PLATFORM/README.md

 ### 5. Ease of extension
 One of the advantages of object-oriented programming is the ease with which we can extend the program:

-If we want to add different types of questions (e.g., multiple-choice questions or open-ended questions), we can create new classes that extend the base Question class.
+If we want to add different types of questions (e.g., multiple-choice questions or open-ended questions), we can create new classes that extend the base 'Question' class.

 If we want to extend the user functionality (e.g., saving long-term scores), we can add a simple database or files for data persistence.